 Backflow Prevention Information

 Backflow is a hydraulic condition, caused by a difference in pressure, that causes non-potable (unsafe for consumption) water or other fluid to flow into the water system and contaminate the drinking water.
 For example, if a water main breaks, or there is unexpectedly high demand on the water system, the reduced pressure in the pipe may allow contaminated water to be drawn up into the system.
 Therefore, preventing backflow events is essential for protecting the drinking water quality.

 Backflow prevention devices are used to protect potable water supplies from contamination or pollution due to backflow by preventing water from flowing back into the water system.
 Typically, backflow prevention devices are required for plumbing system connections that contain chemicals or industrial fluids, irrigation systems, fertilizers or auxiliary water sources (including reclaimed water).
 These devices are subject to inspection, maintenance, testing and reporting requirements to ensure each device continues to protect against cross contamination.

-The City of Round Rock has partnered with Backflow Solutions, Inc. to administer the backflow prevention program to ensure backflow prevention devices are installed and maintained in compliance with federal, state and local codes.
+The City of Round Rock has partnered with Backflow Solutions, Inc. to administer the backflow prevention program, ensuring backflow prevention devices are installed and maintained in compliance with federal, state and local codes.

 Backflow Prevention Device Testing

 In accordance with the City's Code of Ordinances, Chapter 44 - Utilities, Article VII and the Texas Commission on Environmental Quality (TCEQ), Chapter 290 - Public Drinking Water Regulations, backflow prevention devices are required to be tested as outlined below.

 - Annual Testing of Backflow Prevention Devices is required for High Hazard backflow prevention.
 These are typically devices used for non-residential purposes, such as hospitals, restaurants, industries, etc. in which there is a high risk of contamination from backflow into the water system.

 - 10 Year Testing of Backflow Prevention Devices is required for Low Hazard backflow prevention.
 These are typically devices used for residential purposes, such as irrigation systems.
 The risk for contamination is much lower than those considered High Hazard and therefore are required to be tested once every 10 years.